 - 3.1.
 An LNG Developer or LNG Buyer as the case may be, will be allowed to import LNG in accordance with applicable import laws, rules and regulation.
-While issuing licence to an LNG Developer or RLNG Buyer, the Oil and Gas Regulatory Authority (OGRA) will take into account Government policy guidelines and will adopt following criteria to ensure sustainability of LNG chain: - (a) For the LNG Developer, at least one member of the consortium will be required to have technical and commercial experience along the LNG supply chain. - (b) LNG Developer or RLNG Buyer through the LNG Buyer will demonstrate access to sufficient natural gas reserves (in the form of a Heads of Agreement (HOA) with an LNG supplier) to supply LNG at the required import volumes for a minimum period of 20 years. - (c) LNG Developer or LNG Buyer will provide evidence of sufficient purchase commitment (in the form of a HOA) from end users for a minimum volume of RLNG sufficient to support the terminal investment and the potential for further sales, if necessary, in order to cover the full contractual LNG purchase commitment.
-An explanation of how RLNG will be transported from the terminal to the end users will also need to be provided. - (d) LNG Developer or LNG Buyer, if comprising a consortium (on a several or joint and several basis), should have revenues, net income and net worth above appropriate thresholds (to be set taking into consideration the financial obligations of the LNG Developer or LNG Buyer in undertaking the project). - (e) Notwithstanding the above, LNG imports can also be made on spot purchases based on market and commercial considerations to be determined by the Government.
+While issuing licence to an LNG Developer or RLNG Seller, the Oil and Gas Regulatory Authority (OGRA will take into account Government policy guidelines and will adopt following criteria to ensure sustainability of LNG chain: - (a) For the LNG Developer, at least one member of the consortium will be required to have technical and commercial experience along the LNG supply chain. - (b) LNG Developer or LNG Buyer /RLNG Seller will provide evidence of sufficient purchase commitment (in the form of a HOA) from end users for a minimum volume of RLNG sufficient to support the terminal investment and the potential for further sales, if necessary, in order to cover the full contractual LNG purchase commitment. - (c) Notwithstanding the above, LNG imports can also be made on spot purchases based on market and commercial considerations. - (d) For avoidance of any doubt, it is stated that a licence will not be required for import of LNG by LNG Developer and LNG Buyer, as the case may be. - 3.2.
+Procurement of LNG by the LNG Buyer(s) will be undertaken through one of the following approaches: - (a) Direct negotiations with one or more LNG suppliers for supply of LNG for a reasonable time to be determined by OGRA;